• Features

 By Carrie Messervy, February 18, 2026

 On Dec.
 20, 2025, despite temperatures well below zero and blustery winds, it was warm and light in the gym at Amazing Grace Academy in Palmer, Alaska.
-Palmer Adventist Church, as part of their outreach program, hosted a pre-Christmas dinner for some of the Alaska native families that were displaced in early October 2025 by the Halong Typhoon.
+Palmer Adventist Church, as part of its outreach program, hosted a pre-Christmas dinner for some of the Alaska Native families who were displaced in early October 2025 by the Halong Typhoon.

 The purpose of the dinner was to give these displaced families a place to gather together, away from their hotel rooms, to visit each other and be uplifted by those in the same situation.
 The menu included dishes that were part of their culture: moose stew, baked salmon, fry bread and Akutaq — Eskimo ice cream.
 There were also fresh fruits, vegetables and other appetizers.